 Address: Avenida de Ramón y Cajal

 This water park is located in Algeciras, about 45 minutes from Marbella.
-You can plan a day trip to spend hot summer days at the water park.
+You can plan a day trip throughout your hotel internship Marbella to spend a hot summer day at the water park.
 Boredom will certainly not arise, because there are plenty of swimming pools (with wave machines etc.) and slides (such as “Gran Niagara” or “Kamikaze”).
 If you arrive after 3:30 pm, you get a discount on the ticket price.